Building muscle isn’t easy.

 Stop with the excuses and start building muscle.
 You’ll thank yourself later.

 PS – Bodyweight training is the best way to start building muscle.
-This book will teach you how.
+My book Ripped with Bodyweight will teach you how.